software-students-spring2024/1-specification-exercise-gas/README.md

 * Find a community of tennis players
 * Can restrict play time to prevent overbooking

+The combined problems/frustrations of potential users interviewed:
+* Unable to find a partner to play with
+* Don’t have someone of similar skill level
+* Courts are very expensive to book
+* Have to wait physically for long hours at outdoor courts to get in line

 ## Product Vision Statement

 Provide a fair scheduling system for the Hudson River Park tennis court and a platform for the players to connect with each other, making it easy for them to find players with similar skill levels.